 There are three main subspecies of the plant: Sativa, Indica, and Ruderalis.
 There was a time when most cannabis users did not have any idea or care what type of weed they were smoking.
-However, due to the legalization of cannabis across different states, almost everyone wants to know more about the different cannabis buds in order to get the best variety.
+However, due to the legalization of cannabis across different states, almost everyone wants to know more about the different cannabis buds to get the best variety.

 While Cannabis Sativa and Indica are familiar to most cannabis users, you will rarely hear about Cannabis Ruderalis.
 In this article, we will focus on the Cannabis Indica strain.